 Field Review: The field investigation indicated that this would be an ideal location to construct a bicycle path.
 It could not be determined from the field review if the Columbia Association owned this right of way.
-Locate bicycle path near bridge supports of MD 32 overpass

 Construct path between Mayfield Avenue and Distant Rock Path